freeglut/freeglut/doc/api.md

 - GLUT_WINDOW_ACCUM_BLUE_SIZE - number of blue bits in the accumulation buffer
 - GLUT_WINDOW_ACCUM_ALPHA_SIZE - number of alpha bits in the accumulation buffer
 - GLUT_WINDOW_DOUBLEBUFFER - 1 if the color buffer is double buffered, 0 otherwise
-- GLUT_WINDOW_RGBA - 1 if the color buffers are RGB[A], 0 for color index
+- GLUT_WINDOW_RGBA - 1 if the color buffers are RGB, 0 for color index
 - GLUT_WINDOW_PARENT - parent window ID
 - GLUT_WINDOW_NUM_CHILDREN - number of child windows
 - GLUT_WINDOW_COLORMAP_SIZE - number of entries in the window's colormap